GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 ==== Reverberation

 #acr("SSL") methods leverage the inter-channel differences in the time-frequency input data to infer the source position.
-As discussed in @sec:simulator:background:spectral-features, these interaural features are theoretically sufficient to infer a single sound source's #acr("DoA").
+As discussed in @sec:simulator:background:spectral-features, these interaural features are theoretically sufficient to infer a single sound source's #doa.
 This result does not hold in a reverberant environment where sound reflections deteriorate the direct relationship between the recorded waveform and the direction of arrival.
 Performing #acr("SSL") in reverberant environments remains a core challenge for the acoustic research community.
 Thanks to our simulation library, we generated datasets from different reverberation settings.